s-harishankar/s-harishankar/README.md

-- 👋 Hi, I’m @s-harishankar
+- 👋 Hi, I’m Hari
-- 👀 I’m interested in Python, GoLang, Java, Docker, Kubernetes, Ansible, ReactJS & NextJS
+- 👀 I’m interested in Python, ML, GoLang, Java, Docker, and Kubernetes
-- 🌱 I’m currently learning GoLang & React
+- 🌱 I’m currently learning ML from scratch
 - 💞️ I’m looking to collaborate on FOSS projects across Python, GoLang & Java
-- 📫 How to reach me: WhatsApp @ 8050512155
+- 📫 How to reach me: WhatsApp @ 7892142719
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I spent about 26 years of my life without ever driving a car & spent the last one year going from learning to drive to driving 2000+ KMs.
+- ⚡ Fun fact: I spent about 26 years of my life without ever driving a car & spent the next one year going from learning to drive to driving 20000+ KMs.
 You live, you learn I guess.

 <!---
 s-harishankar/s-harishankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.